-No matter what decision you make, it’s vital that you embark an immediate security improvement plan to ensure that you minimize the risk of ever being put in the position of having to contemplate paying an extortionist again.
+No matter what decision you make, it’s vital that you launch an immediate security improvement plan to ensure that you minimise the risk of ever being put in the position of having to contemplate paying an extortionist again.

 The next blog in this series will examine how to achieve resilience against ransomware with DXC’s 5A approach.